Photo of a rubber duck

 Teaching

-I am not currently teaching.
-Previously, I participated in various capacities in the following courses:
+I haven't taught in a while.
+Aeons ago, I participated in various capacities in the following courses: